 The example in the previous section moves the image left or right.
 If you want to allow for movement in any direction, you can use the Angle and Magnitude properties of the OrientationSensor.
 These are the properties used to move the ladybug in the game described in Chapter 5.

-In Figure 23-11, you can see the blocks for a test app that lets the user tilt the device to move a character in any direction (you need two labels and an image sprite for this example).
+In Figure 23-11, you can see the blocks for a test app in which the user tilts the device to move a character in any direction (you need two labels and an image sprite for this example).